telicent-oss/jena-fuseki-kafka/README.md

 This project uses the Apache Jena Fuseki Main server and is configured with a Fuseki configuration file.

-Java17 or later is required.
+Java 17 or later is required.

 ## Connector Configuration